 - Produce drawings illustrating existing conditions as well as a preliminary design (2-3 business days)

-- If required, make amendments to preliminary design or propose alternative design options (timeline may vary depending on number of amendments)
+- If required, make amendments to preliminary design or propose alternative design options (timeline may vary depending on the number of amendments)

 After the Design is Finalized